-A closure strategy for any salt-affected site must ensure no current, and no likely future adverse effects for all relevant exposure pathways and receptors.
+A closure strategy for any salt-affected site must ensure no current, and no likely future adverse effects for all relevant exposure pathways.
 The primary relevant exposure pathways for salt sites are the following:

+- protection of potable drinking water;

-- ecological direct contact; - protection of potable drinking water; - protection of freshwater aquatic life and wildlife watering in natural surface water bodies; and - protection of livestock watering in dugouts.
+- ecological direct contact;

+- protection of freshwater aquatic life and wildlife watering in natural surface water bodies;

+and,

+- protection of livestock watering in dugouts.

-The ecological direct contact pathway has been addressed in this report.
-Existing tools are available and should be used to assess the other exposure pathways indicated above.
-These existing tools include the Subsoil Salinity Tool (ESRD, 2014), available options within the Alberta Tier 1/2 guideline document (AEP, 2019a,b) and other approaches that generate Tier 1or Tier 2 equivalent guidelines.
+The research in the current document is directed towards the ecological direct contact exposure pathway.
+Future initiatives within the overall PTAC salt-affected wellsite closure project may seek more efficient solutions to other exposure pathways on the above list, but in the meantime, existing tools for addressing these exposure pathways include the Subsoil Salinity Tool (ESRD, 2014c), available options within the Alberta Tier 1/2 guideline document (ESRD, 2014b), and other approaches that generate Tier 1 equivalent guidelines.